 Training in this program includes:

-- Exposure to fundamental skills necessary for success in the culinary arts, including proper sanitation, knife cuts, “mise en place,” cooking techniques, food preparation, food purchasing/specifications, catering and professionalism.
+- Exposure to fundamental skills necessary for success in the culinary arts, including proper sanitation, knife cuts, “mise en place,” cooking techniques, food preparation, food purchasing/specifications, catering, and professionalism.

-- Students will have the opportunity to learn various aspects of the culinary industry, including baking, butchering, and healthy cooking and nutrition.
+- Students will have the opportunity to learn various aspects of the culinary arts industry, including baking, butchering, and healthy cooking and nutrition.

-- The Culinary Arts program will also introduce students to menu planning and pricing, kitchen management, and inventory control.
+- The Culinary Arts Training program will also introduce students to menu planning and pricing, kitchen management, and inventory control.